manish-garodia/manish-garodia/common/lib-cellar/procedures/into-the-clouds/into-the-clouds.md

 1. Create a custom image and export to the Object Storage.

 	The custom image creates a package of the instance that you have configured.
-It acts as a backup, and you can recreate another instance from it.
+It acts as a backup, and you can re-create another instance from it.
 When you create a new instance from this custom image, it generates a copy of the original instance server with preconfigured settings, for example, libraries, user accounts, applications, and so on.
 After creating the custom image, you can terminate the instance.

 	> **Note:** Do not delete the custom image from the tenancy before publishing it to the OCI marketplace.
 	After the Livelabs goes to production, it has no dependency on the custom image.
 Now, if you delete the custom image, connect with the OCI team (Rene or Ashish) to get the image back.